Costa Rica Investment Visa: Residency Guide 2026

 Costa Rica’s Residence by Investment Program is its closest “golden visa” equivalent in latin america.
 Under Law 9996, applicants contribute to the costa rican economy through investment options such as titled property, business ventures, or forestry projects.

-Property ownership can streamline the process of obtaining residency in Costa Rica, because it qualifies individuals for the Investor visa.
+Titled property ownership qualifies individuals for the Investor visa and streamlines the residency process.
 The country also has a warm tropical climate, strong sense of safety and security, and a cost of living that remains significantly lower than in North America and Europe.

 Eligibility and Core Requirements for the Costa Rica Investment Visa